 Tornadoes can cause catastrophic damage to homes, businesses, and all types of property.
 For Texans who live in Tornado Alley, tornado damage is a danger that we live with all too frequently.
-In the last few years, Texas has been hit hard by tornadoes, causing millions of dollars in first-party property insurance damage to homes and businesses.
+Every year, Texas gets hit by tornadoes causing millions of dollars in first-party property insurance damage to homes and businesses throughout the State.

 Discuss Your Tornado Damage Case with a Dallas-Fort Worth Attorney